 As discussed in the early 1940s, if belief effects can make sick patients feel better and in some cases actually cause death, it makes sense that belief can also be a powerful modulator of exercise performance.”
 So, it’s clear that a belief in something can have incredible results, as we see in the martial arts all the time – but for these placebos to work, we must believe in them.
 If we know something (e.g. our martial art skill) is false or a placebo, not only will it not work but your performance may actually be negatively effected.
 The paper speaks more on this:

 “Placebos have traditionally been considered a means of determining whether the effect of a medical intervention is due to a patient’s imagination rather than its medicinal virtues.”

 For this reason, placebos are often thought of as inactive and thus an essential component for comparison in any randomised, controlled trial.
 However, the role of the placebo is much more complicated than originally suspected.
 Evidence now supports the concept that improved outcomes in patients and enhanced performance in athletes have neurobiological basis.”
-My answer, why do people fall over without even being touched?
+My answer, why do martial art students fall over without even being touched?
 Because they believe their master’s ki or chi will have an effect on them.
-BJJ had people thinking for years that you should never kick high in MAA, until someone believed they could.
+Brazilian jiu-jitsu (BJJ) had people thinking for years that you should never kick high in an MMA fight, until a confident fighter believed they could.
 If voodoo magic has shown us anything, it is that just believing in an expert can be a powerful influence.